Robot Wars (film): Plot

+Wa-Lee and his officers turn on the North Hemi security with the help of the raiders, killing the security team and Boles, after which they take the remaining passengers hostage in the MRAS-2 cabin.
+They then set out to use the MRAS-2 to destroy strategic targets.
+Drake and Stumpy discover an intact MEGA-1 robot and reactivate it using Stumpy's expertise.
+They also free Leda and kill Chou-Sing, prompting Wa-Lee to pursue the MEGA-1 team.
 The two robots meet in the desert and begin fighting.
 Drake removes the MRAS-2's cabin, saving the passengers, and eventually manages to severely damage MRAS-2 and subdue the General.
 The film ends happily as Drake and Leda admit their attraction to each other.